 The Thierry Barbier-Mueller Collection

 In the 1990s, Thierry Barbier-Mueller was fascinated by the creativity, freshness and tremendous explosion of spontaneity of designers such as Ron Arad, Tom Dixon and André Dubreuil.
-His acquisitions grew spontaneously as he met and discovered new designers until they became a fully-fledged collection of more than six hundred chairs from the 1960s to the present day.
+His acquisitions grew spontaneously as he met and discovered new designers until they became a fully-fledged collection of more than six hundred and fifty chairs from the 1960s to the present day.
 The collection includes works by international designers such as Ettore Sottsass, Pol Quadens, Shiro Kuramata and Maarten Baas, as well as visual artists such as Donald Judd, Niki de Saint Phalle, Lawrence Weiner and Franz West.

 Consisting of about two-thirds unique pieces, prototypes or works from small, limited editions, the collection reflects this interest in atypical objects, outside the usual niches of industrial design.
 Barbier-Mueller is above all fascinated in the object itself, its uniqueness and plasticity, the humour it evokes or its materiality.